Pendu/Advanced-Retreival-and-Re-ranking/docs/source/stage1_retrieval/literature_survey/hard_negative_mining_deep_dive.rst

    * - **ColBERT (Stanford)**
      - ✅
      - ✅
-     - ❌
+     - 🔧
      - ❌
      - ✅
      - ❌
      - ❌
      - ❌
      - ❌
-     - Distillation in v2
+     - Score filtering in v2 distillation
    * - **RAGatouille**
      - N/A
      - N/A